 Stage 1: Cancers that are at stage 1 involve abnormal growth of cells confined to an isolated part of the body.
 Depending upon the location of that abnormal growth of cells, cancers in stage one can sometimes be removed by surgery.
 However, successful long-term disability claims that are solely based on cancers in stage one are uncommon.

-Stage 2: Cancers at this stage are still growing but are localized or have spread only to the nearby lymph nodes.
+Stage 2: Cancers at this stage are still growing but are localized or have spread only to the nearby lymph nodes, requiring clinical assessment and therapeutic intervention.

 Stage 3: Cancers in stage 3 have typically advanced to lymph nodes further away from the original abnormal growth of cells.
 Those who have cancer at stage 2 or 3 may be entitled to long-term disability benefits.
-This is especially true when severe symptoms accompany stage two or three cancer such as weakness, pain, cough, fever, headaches, fatigue, and nausea.
+This is especially true when severe symptoms accompany stage two or three cancer such as weakness, pain, cough, fever, headaches, fatigue, and nausea, which may require specialized medical testimony and documentation.

-Stage 4: Cancer that has spread (or metastasized) beyond the regional lymph nodes into more distant parts of the body are labeled stage 4.
-These types of cancers are sometimes able to be treated but more often than not involve very severe symptoms that easily qualify for a successful cancer and long-term disability claim.
+Stage 4: Cancer that has spread (or metastasized) beyond the regional lymph nodes into more distant parts of the body are labeled stage 4, often classified as terminal in advanced cases.
+These types of cancers are sometimes able to be treated but more often than not involve very severe symptoms that easily qualify for a successful cancer and long-term disability claim, including those receiving palliative care.

 Doctors have customarily classified cancer into different “stages”.
 These stages are based upon the size of the tumor and the extent to which the cancer has spread throughout the body.